i-katas/svnlog/README.md

 # SVNLog

-SVNLog is an extension tools for formating the svn xml log, e.g:
+SVNLog is an extension tools for formating the svn xml log.

 ## Installation